 “How many doctors and scientists do you have consulting you?
 I have several.
 I can forward you the links and text if you’d like,” 33 & Melt retorted.

 The Facebook thread became a case study of how to not run a restaurant’s social media channels.
 As an agency with restaurant clients of our own, we understand the financial strain that 33 & Melt is going through, and how the stress can inflict emotional trauma to business owners on an unprecedented scale.
 However, with mounting worry and fear about the current coronavirus outbreak, it is worth taking a step back to look at how posting about a restaurant reopening might not be well-received by a community that has been affected by the virus and has been living on the edge for well over a month.
-The town of Windermere, where the restaurant is located, 36 cases as of this week.

 As we recently shared on a blog post about handling negative social media engagement, replying to negative posts in an aggressive manner can have a negative impact on your brand image.
 We have found that many business owners have a hard time separating themselves from their business, which in cases leads to Facebook posts such as the one posted by 33 & Melt.
 If you are unable to separate yourself from your business, we recommend delegating the task of running your social media accounts to an agency that can provide further insight into managing your brand image and stop you from committing future social media blunders.